BotiKis/OBaconView/README.md

 This project uses only ARC.
 If you are not using ARC in your project, add `-fobjc-arc` as a compiler flag for all the files of OBaconView.

-##The sample project Q&A
+##Q&A
+Q: Why "Bacon"?
+A: I haven't found a name that fits so i took something i like.
+I'm open to any better ideas.

-Q: Are you serious?
+Q: Are you serious with the sample project?
 A: F*** yeah, I am.

 Q: Are you sorry for that?